 1. Duomo of Milan

-Milan Cathedral, Duomo di Milano, Italy, one of the largest churches in the world on sunrise.
+Milan Cathedral, Duomo di Milano, Italy.
+One of the largest churches in the world.

-Milan Cathedral, Duomo di Milano, Italy, one of the largest churches in the world on sunrise.
+Milan Cathedral, Duomo di Milano, Italy.
+One of the largest churches in the world.

 The Duomo of Milan is the city’s most popular tourist destination and an iconic symbol of Milan.
 It’s a stunning Gothic cathedral that took nearly six centuries to complete.
 Visitors can explore the interior, filled with beautiful art and stained glass, or climb to the rooftop for panoramic views of the city.